Nine years ago today:

 For Morrow, it was his first complete game and his first shutout.
 And he is just 26, he’ll have more days like this.

 Brandon would play in 100 games, making 93 starts, had 34-31 record and a 4.40 ERA in 5 seasons with the Jays.
-Since leaving the Jays he’s played with 3 teams, Padres, Dodgers and now Cubs.
-He’s a reliever now, which seems to be the right spot for him now.
-You’ll remember, he appeared in all 7 World Series games last year with the Dodgers.
+Since leaving the Jays he’s played with 3 teams, Padres, Dodgers and now the Cubs, but he’s on the DL.
+You’ll remember, he appeared in all 7 World Series games in 2017 with the Dodgers.

 The Hill play: